Thursday Forum: October 26, 2017

 - Roger on Thursday Forum: October 26, 2017

-- Crossie on John Adams: Hanson and Bernardi face a looming Senate showdown
+- Tim Neilson on John Adams: Hanson and Bernardi face a looming Senate showdown

 -